Edited April 22, 2019

 What hardware do you use?

-When getting around, I carry an iPhone 8 Plus and the Essential PH-1 mostly because I can’t bring myself to be entirely happy with either iOS or Android.
+When getting around, I carry an iPhone XS and the Essential PH-1 mostly because I can’t bring myself to be entirely happy with either iOS or Android.
 I like to use the iPhone during the day at work since it doesn’t contain a lot of apps that tend to distract me and in the evenings, I put the iPhone away and almost exclusively use the Android phone when needed to maintain some sense of work-life balance.
 This combination has been working out okay although it can get tedious carrying two phones especially when traveling.

 For reading, I use a Kindle Paperwhite and I love it!
 Of late, I’ve been devouring quite a few paperbacks but I always carry the Kindle on my travels in case I get done reading my current book.
 I’m also really getting into audio-books through Audible which I mostly consume using one of my smartphones or an Echo at home.

+I consume a lot of video when I’m home with Netflix, Hulu, YouTube, and HBO being my favourites and my TCL Roku TV is usually great at getting the job done.
 I also use a Portal for video calling family abroad and find that it has improved my experience greatly compared to holding down my iPhone awkwardly for hours when talking to someone.
 I track my movements and sleep with a Fitbit Alta HR and it’s also great to compete with my ~50 friends on Fitbit and stay motivated.

 I’m mostly plugged into a Bose QC35 when working and/or flying.
 I also use AirPods when I’m out and don’t exactly want full noise-cancellation — they’re surprisingly great for running and haven’t fallen off my ears yet.
 Both the QC35 and the AirPods are a few years old now and are starting to show their age especially with battery life, but I’m holding on to them for now.